sayamgautam1/react-weather-native/readMe.md

 3. apps do not understand css, so we using stylesheet atm

 4. TextInput are self closing tags , behaviour similar to form Input

+# TO DO

+1. impment react query in making fetch request
+2. implemnt react navigation to get more detailes of a recieveved weather

+3. create more details component